Your machine determines your power drive system.

 When braking the machine, the power flows in the reverse direction from the load to the motor.
 This power is fed back electrically to the source (4 Quadrants-operation) or absorbed in a braking resistor and dissipated as heat.

-General purpose unidirectional applications such as centrifugal pumps, fans, compressors and extruders require only one quadrant operation and the power flow is always unidirectional, that is from the grid to the motor to the machine.
-So the front-end of the drive can simply be considered as a one way rectifier often referred to as a Direct Front-End (=DFE).
+General-purpose unidirectional applications such as centrifugal pumps, fans, compressors, and extruders require only one quadrant operation, and the power flow is always unidirectional, that is, from the grid to the motor to the machine.
+So, the front end of the drive can simply be considered a one-way rectifier, often referred to as a Direct Front End (=DFE). |

-If the power flow reverses intermittently, that is from the machine to the motor, an electronic braking unit can dissipate that energy into a braking resistor.
-Enforcing a deceleration ramp to a high inertia machine is a typical use case: occasional recovery of the braking energy is in most cases not economical viable.
+If the power flow reverses intermittently, that is, from the machine to the motor, an electronic braking unit can dissipate that energy into a braking resistor.
+Enforcing a deceleration ramp to a high-inertia machine is a typical use case: occasional recovery of the braking energy is, in most cases, not economically viable. |

-Applications that do impose important and consistent power flow from the machine to the motor will be equipped with an Active Front-End (=AFE) allowing recovery of energy to the grid.
-Large inclined conveyor belt machines and test stands with the power-drive-system simulating the load of the tested machine are typical examples for this use case.
+Applications that impose important and consistent power flow from the machine to the motor will be equipped with an Active Front End (=AFE), allowing energy recovery to the grid.
+Large, inclined conveyor belt machines and test stands with the power-drive system simulating the load of the tested machine are typical examples of this use case. |

 This is only a fraction of the parameters that determine the configuration or topology of your drive.